Your trip to Vista Verde is coming up soon!

 At VVR we pride ourselves on providing a fantastic horse program.
 Our talented guides have that same pride in our hiking, mountain biking and fishing programs.
 They are hoping to entice you to join them for an adventure during your week at the ranch.

-Hiking: Vista Verde sits at the doorstep of the Mt.
+HIKING: Vista Verde sits at the doorstep of the Mt.
 Zirkel Wilderness area, one of the most spectacular and abundant watersheds in Colorado.
 Our hikes may follow spring fed creeks, climb up to panoramic views or just meander through a field of wildflowers.

 For those that just want to ride around without a guide, ranch bikes are available next to Coyote Corral.
 Ice Cream biking has also become a ranch favorite, just a ride to the Clark store for your favorite flavor.

-Fly Fishing: There’s a reason fly fishing is so addicting—it’s peaceful and scenic, challenging and exciting all at the same time.
+FLY FISHING: There’s a reason fly fishing is so addicting—it’s peaceful and scenic, challenging and exciting all at the same time.
 Our guides look forward to helping you enjoy this experience, whether on one of our stocked ponds on the ranch, out on a small stream or bigger river, or up at a high alpine lake.

 We provide top of the line rods, reels, waders and boots for those who want to try fly fishing for the first time, are avid anglers, or somewhere in between the two.
 And for those of you (including youngsters) who just want to drop a line in the water somewhere on the ranch, spinning equipment is available from the Kids’ Wranglers.
-For river trip we do prefer to have guests be 13 and older, but if you have a passionate fly fisher who is younger let us know and we can explore the options.
+For river trips we do prefer to have guests be 13 and older, but if you have a passionate fly fisher who is younger let us know, and we can explore the options.

-River Read- Does the idea of relaxing by the river sound more appealing than fishing?
+RIVER READ: Does the idea of relaxing by the river sound more appealing than fishing?
 If someone in your party is heading out to the river with a guide, you can join them with a book or your camera.
 We’ll bring a comfortable chair for you to kick back and listen to the melody of the river.

 Please note that all-day guided trips may be available on days other than Friday, but in order to accommodate the rest of our guests the half-day trips take precedence.
 If we are able to make it work to take an all-day trip earlier in the week, we are happy to accommodate your requests.